BOJ, meeting before the Fed, seen holding fire despite global risks

 But many BOJ policymakers are wary of acting now, concerned about the diminishing returns and rising costs of the bank's huge asset buying that is already drying up bond market liquidity.

-"I can see how the BOJ would prefer to stand pat...because there's not enough data to scrutinize," Kozo Yamamoto, a close aide to premier Shinzo Abe, told Reuters.
+"I can see how the BOJ would prefer to stand pat...because there's not enough data to scrutinise," Kozo Yamamoto, a close aide to premier Shinzo Abe, told Reuters.

 But Yamamoto said the central bank should ease policy as early as its meeting on Oct.
 30, when it is set to cut its rosy long-term economic and price forecasts.